CS-SI/SIRIUS/README.md

   -v, --verbosity arg  Set verbosity level
                        (trace,debug,info,warn,err,critical,off) (default: info)

- zoom options:
+ resampling options:
-  -z, --input-resolution arg   Numerator of the zoom ratio (default: 1) -d, --output-resolution arg  Denominator of the zoom ratio (default: 1)
+  -z, --input-resolution arg   Numerator of the resampling ratio (default: 1) -d, --output-resolution arg  Denominator of the resampling ratio (default:
+                               1)
       --id-periodic-smooth     Use Periodic plus Smooth image decomposition (default is regular image decomposition)
       --zoom-zero-padding      Use zero padding zoom algorithm (default is periodization zoom algorithm)

  filter options:
-      --filter arg           Path to the filter image to apply to the zoomed image
+      --filter arg           Path to the filter image to apply to the resampled image
       --filter-no-padding    Do not add filter margins on input borders (default is mirror padding)
       --filter-zero-padding  Use zero padding strategy to add filter margins